Vanguard Canada is the Canadian subsidiary of the Vanguard Group, one of the largest financial institutions in the world.

 Vanguard Canadian Aggregate Bond Index ETF (VAB)

-VAB is a Vanguard Canada ETF that was established in 2011 and trades on the Toronto Stock Exchange.
+VAB is a Vanguard Canada ETF established in 2011 and trades on the Toronto Stock Exchange.
 It is designed to track the Bloomberg Global Aggregate Canadian Float Adjusted Bond Index.

 Here are some key facts for VAB: